RJ/bevy_timewarp/README.md

 Buffer and rollback to states up to a few frames ago, for rollback networking.

-Doesn't do any networking, just concerned with buffering old entity states in order to revert values to previous frames and quickly fast-forward back to the original frame.
+Doesn't do any networking, just concerned with buffering old component states in order to revert values to previous frames and quickly fast-forward back to the original frame.
 Assumes game logic uses bevy's `FixedUpdate` schedule.

+Current status: under development alongside a multiplayer server-authoritative game.

 ### Typical scenario this crate is built for